 - The Federal Housing Advocate’s role under the NHSA is to investigate systemic barriers to adequate housing, hear from and amplify the concerns of people facing housing need, and drive forward Canada’s realization of rights-based policies and systems so that everyone has access to safe, adequate, and affordable housing.
 The Advocate can also refer major systemic issues to Review Panels for open hearings, from which recommendations will be made to the Minister of Housing who must table a response within 120 days in the Senate and Housing of Commons.

 - “The financialization of purpose-built rental housing” is the first issue that the Advocate has referred to a Review Panel.
-This issue of rental housing being used as a vehicle for wealth and profit by corporate investors has major negative consequences on housing affordability, habitability, security of tenure, and the health and wellbeing of tenants.
+This issue of rental housing being used as a vehicle for wealth and profit accumulation by corporate investors has major negative consequences on housing affordability, habitability, security of tenure, and the health and wellbeing of tenants.
 It is also thought to contribute to Canada’s eroding affordable housing stock.

 For more information, please contact: